Persecution of Jews: Early modern period

 Hacker concludes that the friendly policies of Mehmed and the good reception by Bayezid II of Spanish Jews likely caused 16th century Jewish writers to overlook both the destruction Byzantine Jews suffered during the Ottoman conquests and the later outbursts of oppression under Bayezid II and Selim I.

-Sultan Murad IV feared that the Ottoman decline was a punishment from Allah for being lax on the enforcement of the sharia.
-In 1631, he issued a decree re-enforcing the dress restrictions for dhimmis, to ensure they would "feel themselves subdued" (Qur’an 9:29):
+Sultan Murad IV wished to be seen as the exemplar of right religion, and believed it was politically and legally required to treat second-class non-Muslims with the appropriate contempt and humble them.
+In 1631, he issued a decree re-enforcing the dress restrictions for non-Muslims:

 Insult and humiliate infidels in garment, clothing and manner of dress according to Muslim law and imperial statute.
 Henceforth, do not allow them to mount a horse, wear sable fur, sable fur caps, satin and silk velvet.
 Do not allow their women to wear mohair caps wrapped in cloth and "Paris" cloth.
 Do not allow infidels and Jews to go about in Muslim manner and garment.
 Hinder and remove these kinds.
 Do not lose a minute in executing the order that I have proclaimed in this manner.

 When a fire devastated much of Constantinople in 1660, the Ottomans blamed the Jews and expelled them from the city.
 Inscribed in the royal mosque in Constantinople was a reference to Prophets Muhammad's expulsion of the Jews from Medina; the mosque's endowment deed has a reference to "the Jews who are the enemy of Islam."